 Waiting is a daily occurrence: We wait in line at the grocery store, post office or on the phone.
 Sometimes, we are waiting long-term for news regarding a loved one who has suddenly become ill or was in an accident.
 Waiting is also a part of joyous occasions such as the birth of a child or marriage.
 In any case, worrying almost always leads to anxiety.
-Todd Shupe, former LSU wood sciences professor, lab director and Christian ministry volunteer, has five favorite scriptures that he refers to in times of waiting.
+I have five favorite scriptures that I go to while waiting.

 1) In Isaiah 40:31, it says: “…but those who wait for the Lord shall renew their strength, they shall mount up with wings like eagles, they shall run and not be weary, they shall walk and not faint.”
 According to Todd Shupe — whose leadership roles at LSU and Christian groups such as Gulf Men South and Iron Sharpens Iron — we follow God and he doesn’t follow us.
 The Lord is promising us His stamina

 Our faith is demonstrated by maintaining our faith while waiting and knowing that He will act.
 “Faith is the confidence that what we hope for will actually happen; it gives us assurance about things we cannot see (Hebrews 11:1).

 2) In Psalm 46:10, He says: “Be still, and know that I am God; I will be exalted among the nations, I will be exalted in the earth.”
 This is calming scripture in times of worry and my “go-to” verse in times of uncertainty.
 Moreover, I like to meditate on each word of “Be still, and know that I am God” and wait for the peace that surpasses all understanding.